bjhargrave/instructlab_community/CONTRIBUTING.md

 # Contributing

-👍🎉 First off, thank you for taking the time to contribute! 🎉👍
+👍🎉 First off, thank you for taking the time to contribbute! 🎉👍

 The following is a set of guidelines for contributing.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.